Instructions: back to home page

 Article 230 Services

-for different voltages, frequencies, or phases, or for different uses such
+permitted for different voltages, frequencies, or phases, or for different

 (a) gymnasiums